alexpineda/titan-reactor/docs/CREATING_PLUGINS.md

     "config": {
         "userName": {
             "value": "this value will be modifiable by the user since I have a value property!"
-        },
-        "system": {
-            "foo": "anything in the system object does not get shown to users and does not need a value field" }
+        }
     }
 }